TheNathanielWatkins/Resume/README.md

 # Nathaniel Watkins Resume
-> I decided to make my resume using Python (some Markdown) and a Jupyter Notebook!
+> I decided to write my resume using Python (some Markdown) and a Jupyter Notebook!
 Because, why not?

 In what may be a first, this project creates an _amazing_ resume from a Jupyter Notebook and a Python file.